Our History

 Our beautiful funeral home features 1900s-era architecture adorned with attractive furnishings, remarkable stained-glass windows and ornate fireplaces.
 From the moment you walk in, we'll treat you like a member of the family and guide you through every step of planning a service, either for yourself or a loved one.
 Our professional team provides families with exceptional care.

-History of Veillux
+History of Veilleux

 Veilleux Funeral Home has long provided meaningful burial and cremation services for families in Kennebec County.
 In 1880, what is now Veilleux Funeral Home was the home of the Honorable Cyrus W. Davis, who ran the investment firm of Davis and Smith.
 In 1904, Davis founded and served as the principal owner of the Waterville Sentinel, one of Maine’s leading democratic daily newspapers.